mnemosx/github-repos-explorer/README.md

 :heavy_check_mark: 'No results' page is displayed when request returns 0 items
 :heavy_check_mark: Start screen displays past searches (last 15 by FIFO) which are persistent between app launches
 :heavy_check_mark: Mobile friendly
+:heavy_check_mark: User can like repos
 :heavy_multiplication_x: Tested using Cypress
-:heavy_multiplication_x: User can like repos

 ### Additionaly
+:heavy_check_mark: Liked repos are gathered together in a separate page
+:heavy_check_mark: Repos are sorted by most starred
+:heavy_check_mark: User can use URL queries (/search?q=something) to directly search for users on page load
 :heavy_multiplication_x: Skip users with 0 repos
-:heavy_multiplication_x: Liked repos are gathered together in a separate page
-:heavy_check_mark: Repos are sorted by most starred
 :heavy_multiplication_x: If number of repos > 15 (or so), show the rest in compact list in expansion component
    -- Alternatively, request more repos when user has scrolled all the way right
    -- Alternatively, just display only the first 15 (or so) most starred repos for each user
-:heavy_check_mark: User can use URL queries (/search?q=something) to directly search for users on page load
 :heavy_multiplication_x: Search bar stays fixed to top when scrolling

 <br />